Sky-sweeping Telescope Sees First Light

 Astronomers have found what could be the closest known pair of supermassive black holes detected via direct imaging, orbiting each other only a light-year apart.

-The exoplanet-hunting Kepler satellite has long monitored thousands of stars, but the brightest ones have largely remained out of its reach — until now.
+The Kepler satellite monitored thousands of stars, but the bright stars of the Pleiades largely remained out of its reach — until now.

 Meet the New Interactive Sky Chart!